Liz Powers Wells

 My Ideal Client

-I work with neurodivergent kids, teens, and adults navigating anxiety, overwhelm, or burnout—often related to ADHD or autism.
-Neurodivergent individuals often need a creative therapist who can tailor approaches designed for neurotypical people.
-Many of my clients are seeking understanding, connection, and strategies that respect their unique experiences.
-I also help parents and families strengthen bonds and meet the needs of children whose nervous systems process the world differently.
+I work with neurodivergent children, adolescents, adults, and couples experiencing anxiety, overwhelm, or burnout related to ADHD or autism.
+My clients value a creative therapist who understands their experiences and adapts methods typically designed for neurotypical individuals.
+My approach emphasizes understanding, connection, and strategies that honor each person's unique perspective.
+I also help parents support children who see the world differently.

 My Approach to Helping